Kishan-Ved/ChildSafetyMonitoringApp/README.md

 # ChildSafetyMonitoringApp
 This project consists of a mobile application to monitor child safety while cycling using the phone's GPS sensor, accelerometer and orientation sensor.
 There is also a provision of a free real time call using the local network.
 This app was made as an assignment in the Signal Systems and Random Processes course at IITGN.
+This app is also integrated with a mini-version of Google Maps, made from scratch, for the IITGN campus, which allows real time location sharing.

 # Tech used: